Harmala alkaloid: Telepathine

-Uses
+Use and effects

 As mentioned above, some harmala alkaloids can be used as a monoamine oxidase inhibitor (MAOI) to facilitate the ingestion of dimethyltryptamine (DMT) and other tryptamines; while not generally used as a hallucinogen alone, there are reports of such use.
 In high doses, it acts as purgative.
 Harmala alkaloids from Banisteriopsis caapi have been used to treat Parkinson's disease.
 As a benzodiazepine site inverse agonist, harmala alkaloids are used as a model for essential tremor (ET) when injected to animals.
 Rats being treated with harmaline exhibit severe tremors after 5–7 minutes.
 Individuals diagnosed with essential tremor have been found to have elevated blood levels of harmala alkaloids.

 Harmala alkaloids interact with smoked cannabis when either smoked/vaporized, or taken orally as an extract or as a tea.
 Reports are scarce, but generally users experience more intense cannabis-like effects, as well as mild psychedelic effects such as hallucinations, ego dissolution, and increased emotions, especially in large doses.

 Unlike MAOIs such as phenelzine, harmine and harmaline are reversible and selective meaning they do not have nearly as high a risk for "cheese syndrome" caused by consuming tyramine-containing foods, which is a risk associated with monoamine oxidase A inhibitors, but not monoamine oxidase B inhibitors.
 Both MAO-A and MAO-B break down tyramine, but large doses of harmala alkaloids begin to affect MAO-B as well.

+Pharmacology

+Harmala alkaloids act as reversible monoamine oxidase inhibitors (MAOIs), specifically of monoamine oxidase A (MAO-A).
+They also have other activities, such as interactions with serotonin 5-HT2 receptors.
+Harmaline and the serotonergic psychedelic DOM substitute for one another in rodent drug discrimination tests.

-Anticancer
+Anticancer activity

 Isolated harmine was found to exhibit a cytotoxic effect on HL60 and K562 leukemic cell lines.
 This action might explain the previously observed cytotoxic effect of P. harmala on these cancer cells."